 Production – Once all development (to enable go live) has been completed, and Iforium have signed off the Wallet Tests, the Production Platform can be created.
 The platform may be created before Iforium have received production casinos from the Content Providers, and these will be configured once available.

-GGO Wallet Test Harness – this is used for operator QA and sign off processes
+GGO Wallet Test Harness – this is used for operator QA and sign off process for the external wallet tests.
+Once Iforium have received and setup wallet details you will be able to conduct wallet tests independently, see expected results and failures.
+Which can be progressed by your development team as required.

 Contained in this document is the information required by the Operator for the creation and subsequent configuration of each of the 3 platforms (as mentioned above), into GameFlex.
 To complete the configuration, we require further Information in order to set-up each environment.